NWChemEx/ParallelZone/docs/source/developer/design/parallel_zone.rst

 Strictly speaking there are several different, but related, concepts which get labeled "runtime".
 First, there is the runtime execution phase of a program, i.e., when the program is literally running (as opposed to say compile time, install time, etc.).
-Second, there is the runtime system which is what the coding language is built on (e.g., in C-based Python it's C, in C it's assembly magic).
-Lastly, there is the runtime environment which includes things managed by the operating system like environment variables, and hardware devices.
+Second, there is the runtime system which comprises the APIs that your software will use to interact with the operating system and hardware during the runtime phase.
+In many programming scenarios these APIs are several layers removed from the actual OS and hardware, *i.e.*, you're rarely directly using device intrinsics or calling OS-specific functions.
+Lastly, there is the runtime environment which is the state of the computer during the runtime phase.
+This includes things like environment variables and hardware devices.

-When we say ParallelZone is a runtime, we really mean that it is a runtime system.
-Since ParallelZone also provides interfaces for querying the runtime environment we drop the distinction between runtime system and runtime environment and just call ParallelZone a "runtime".
+For simplicity we will continue to refer to ParallelZone as a runtime, but we really mean that it is a runtime system.

-*************************
+**********************************
-Why Do We Need a Runtime?
+Why Do We Need a Runtime (System)?
-*************************
+**********************************

-By its very nature, high-performance computing is focused on maximizing the performance of software.
-Inevitably, this requires knowledge of the runtime environment and the ability to effectively parallelize over the existing hardware.
-C++'s runtime system provides some CPU thread support, but does not provide support for other parallelism types (notably distributed and GPU) directly.
+By its very nature, high-performance computing (HPC) is focused on maximizing the performance of software.
+Inevitably, this requires a tighter coupling between the software and the specifics of the runtime environment.
+The runtime system provided by the C++ standard library notably lacks:

+- support for parallelism (C++11 started to correct this, but as of this writing even the most modern C++ standards do not cover GPUs or distributed parallelism),
+- hardware introspection,
+- serialization

+Hence we will need a runtime system to provide minimally these features.

 **************************************
 What is the Scope of the ParallelZone?
 **************************************

 ParallelZone will ultimately be a C++ library used by most pieces of our software stack.
-While we could roll all of our stack's dependencies into ParallelZone, our preference is to delimit between dependencies needed by most of the stack vs. just a couple pieces.
-We also want ParallelZone to be potentially useful to developers/projects outside the NWChemEx-Project organization and in turn we want to limit bloat.
+We also want ParallelZone to be useful to developers/projects outside the NWChemEx-Project organization, and in turn we want to limit bloat.

 To that end we limit ParallelZone to low-level, very general C++ operations focused on parallelism and supporting that parallelism.
 Notably this excludes